albertjan/pypyjs-presentation/_posts/1-1-7-what-do-i-do.md

 ---
 layout: slide
-title: what do I do
+title: "what do I do"
 data:
-  background: #62b0ef
+  background: #D9988A
 ---
 <section markdown="1">
 ## {{page.title}}